Mordovski

 Visitor Facilities And Travel

-The reserve is located approximately 100 kilometers from Saransk, the capital of Mordovia, accessible by road.
-A visitor center and museum provide educational exhibits on forest ecology.
+The reserve is located in Temnikovsky District of Mordovia, nearest to the city of Sarov.
+[1] A visitor centre and museum provide educational exhibits on forest ecology.
 Ecological trails operate with advance registration.
 The terrain is gentle and accessible.
 The best visiting period is May through October.

 Conservation And Sustainability